 Open Components for 3D Tools

 Building an interactive 3D design tool today takes a huge amount of effort and expertise.
 What's the right way to implement 3D camera controls, or a 3D widget to rotate around an arbitrary axis?
-For 2D we have Qt, and for games we have Unity, but if you want to build a CAD-like 3D user interface, you're on your own.
+For 2D we have Qt, and for games we have Unity, but if you want to build an interactive 3D user interface or design tool, you're on your own.

-After a decade spent making 3D tools from scratch, we've figured out a thing or two about how to design reusable frameworks for CAD-style apps.
-Based on this experience we're developing a new iteration of our 3D design-tool architecture.
+After a decade spent making 3D tools from scratch, we've figured out a thing or two about how to design reusable frameworks for 3D apps.
+Based on this experience we're developing a new iteration of our 3D app architecture.
 These components are at the core of gradientspace projects - we're working with them, and on them, every day.

 But they're also "just infrastructure", and open infrastructure is always better in the long run.
 So we're making these components open-source, with commercial friendly licenses.
 They'll help you get started with building your own 3D tools.